kigawas/blog/content/posts/y-combinator-in-python.md

 fac = lambda f: lambda n: 1 if n <= 1 else n * f(n - 1)
 ```

+> Just need to substitue the function name with an argument.

-And then, we apply Y-combinator:
+And then, we apply Y-combinator to it:

 ```python
 print(Y(fac)(5))